 Looking for the coolest things to do in Colorado Springs for Young Adults?
 Visit Garden of the Gods, go on an adventure with Echo Canyon River Expeditions, have fun at Supernova Bar and Arcade, and enjoy a Colorado Springs Food Tour.
 Whether you’re interested in history, culture, or cuisine, here are the top attractions to visit in Colorado Springs for Young Adults.

-1. Hike Through the Enchanting Garden of the Gods
+1. Hike the red rocks at Garden of the Gods

 There’s no better place to kick off your Colorado Springs trip than at Garden of the Gods.
 This free public park is known for its towering red sandstone formations that look surreal with Pikes Peak in the background.
 The park has over 15 miles of trails, but if you’re short on time, the Perkins Central Garden Trail is the most accessible—it’s an easy, paved 1.1-mile loop through some of the most dramatic rock structures.